nikitabochan/alias_client/README.md

 # alias_client
-Alias client to interact with the alias api

 ### Description
 This is a go libary which helps you interact with the alias api.
 This libary is not using official api endpoints.